Frequency illusion: Linguistics

 Frequency illusion is common in the linguistic field.
 Zwicky, who coined the term frequency illusion, is a linguist himself.
 He gave the example of how linguists "working on innovative uses of 'all,' especially the quotative use," believed their friends used the quotative "all" in conversation frequently.
 However, when the linguists actually transcribed these conversations, the number of times they used the quotative "all" was found to be significantly lower compared to their expectations.
 This is most relevant when commenting on modern linguistic trends such as young people using specific phrases.
 When the phrases' actual frequency of use in the past is examined, however, it is revealed that they are much more frequent throughout history than initially predicted.

 Frequency illusion has also been commonly observed in prescriptive language publications, suggesting that prescriptive authors heavily rely on frequency statements and their alignment with empirical linguistic data.
 A study empirically investigating the illusion found that frequency statements commonly used in prescriptive publication actually constitute instances of frequency illusions, as proposed by Zwicky.
-Comparison of statements to linguistic sources such as dictionaries shows that they often don't match actual language usage patterns.
+Comparison of statements to linguistic sources such as dictionaries shows that they often do not match actual language usage patterns.
 Discrepancy between prescriptive language norms and empirical linguistic data highlights the need for increased awareness and scrutiny of language prescriptions advocated in such publications.